ajtock/NGS_intro_Cambridge_SysBio/README.md

 mkdir results/bowtie2
 ```

-Using the usage example printed above and the [Bowtie 2 manual](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml), write and run a `bowtie2` command that specifies the reference genome and the trimmed read pairs.
+Using the usage example printed above and the [Bowtie 2 manual](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml), write and run a `bowtie2` command that:
+1. uses the least sensitive and fastest preset option for end-to-end read alignment
-Include in your command an option that will prevent Bowtie 2 from attempting to find alignments for the individual mates in a read pair, along with a separate option that will prevent Bowtie 2 from attempting to find alignments that do not satisfy the paired-end constraints.
+2. prevents Bowtie 2 from attempting to find alignments for the individual mates in a read pair
+3. prevents Bowtie 2 from attempting to find alignments that do not satisfy the paired-end constraints
+4. specifies the reference genome
+5. specifies two files containing trimmed read pairs
+6. writes alignments to a file in SAM (<ins>S</ins>equence <ins>A</ins>lignment/<ins>M</ins>ap) format, with a `.sam` file extension, in the output directory

 Redirect the stdout and stderr generated by your `bowtie2` command to an appropriately named log file, which will be useful for future reference.